nmarley/dashruby/documentation/transaction_output.md

 #### value

-Amount in satoshis to be locked in this output.
+Amount in duffs to be locked in this output.

 #### script

-An instance of [BTC::Script](script.md) that specifies conditions that allow spending bitcoins.
+An instance of [Dash::Script](script.md) that specifies conditions that allow spending Dash.

 Typically corresponds to a recipient [address](address.md):